Clicky

 Sometimes a 3 seater is really a 2 seater for normal-size adults.
 This goes more for the Rec-Lite categories and a little on the recreation category too.

-I’m not a small guy myself, 240 pounds, and have a small Sea-Doo Spark.
-If you are larger, you can still ride a watercraft just fine, but I do recommend that if you’re overweight, avoid the Rec-Lite category or 2-seaters of watercraft unless you like getting wet.
-If you are overweight, the hardest part of jet skiing will be getting back on the craft if you fall off.
+If you are larger, you can still ride a jet ski just fine, but I do recommend that if you’re overweight, avoid the Rec-Lite category or 2-seaters of jet skis unless you like getting wet.

 1. I really like your comment “don’t be stupid.”
 Just be aware that jet ski operators are the most hated people on the water.
 That is a fact.
 I mean absolutely loathed by most boaties.
 This is because a few selfish idiots are either too stupid or too arrogant to realise that their actions affect others.
 The easy solution is to simply keep well away from anchored boats and all other people in the water.
 Especially swimmers and kayaks. it is in your interests to do so because jet skis are being banned in more and more places and this will continue until they are banned altogether.
 And that is unfair for the responsible jet ski owners.